r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 Well then, let’s head back.
 Thanks for your hard work, everyone.

 **Fujimaru:**
-[Nice work out there----]
+[Nice work out there--]

 **Sigurd:**
 Yea.

 **Narration:**
----Ever since I came to Chaldea, I surprisingly had many opportunities to smile.
+-Ever since I came to Chaldea, I surprisingly had many opportunities to smile.
 I don’t know whether it’s a good thing or a bad thing.
 I really can’t tell the difference myself.
 Heroes don’t smile.
 They’re the ones that protect smiles.
 It was either Regin that said it or perhaps it was I myself.